thisdougb/thisdougb.github.io/_posts/2017-01-17-ansible-module-development-tools.md

 ![Developing Ansible modules starts with a plan](/images/ansible_module_dev_coffee.jpg) *Developing Ansible modules starts with a plan, and a coffee.*

-Ansible provides a couple of tools to help with module development.
+Ansible provides a couple of tools to help with module development, when you're ready to start coding.
 To set these up, clone the Ansible repo somewhere outside of your dev area.
 This will give access to module testing tools, but keeping that repo away from the project .git instance.

 ```
 $ git clone git@github.com:ansible/ansible.git ~/